dgbailey/browser_crash_reporting/README.md

 **Questions or issues?**
 Open an issue or PR on this repo!

-To start the demo, run `python3 -m http.server` in this directory and open http://localhost:8000 in your browser.

 **Compatibility:** Compatible with Sentry JavaScript SDK Loader and npm packages version 8.55.0 and above.